passportxyz/eas-proxy/docs/00-onchain-data.md

 ```

 In order to ensure the integrity of the data that a resolver stores, resolver
-smart contract shall only validate and store date from trusted sources:
+smart contract shall

-- a trusted EAS contract
+- only allow calls from a trusted EAS smart contract
-- a trusted Attester
+- only accept data coming from a trusted attester

 ## GitcoinPassportDecoder